dianameca/ptrace-exec/README.md

 ```

 The path of the program that is executed is actually being showed.
-In the case of a script it's the interpreter's path is displayed :
+In the case of a script it displays the interpreter's path :

 ```
 $ extra ./script.sh